comsysto/jumbodb/README.md

 - data store for low-latency Big Data apps
 - allows you to store, index and query huge amounts of data
 - provide easy and cheap access to your Hadoop output (e.g. aggregated statistics)
-- data versionizing
+- data versionizing, delivery management
-- make your hadoop outputs accessible to every application in a very short time (Billions of datasets)
+- make your Hadoop outputs accessible to every application in a very short time (Billions of datasets)
 - only supports immutable data, you cannot insert and update single datasets

 ## Core ideas of jumboDB